mateusgamba/sidebar-grid/README.md

 For more information, access [doc](https://github.com/gridstack/gridstack.js/tree/develop/doc#options)

-Next line are setting up the parameters in grid.
+The next line sets up the parameters in grid.

-The this.loadGrid() and this.loadSidebar() call the methods to load the items.
+this.loadGrid() and this.loadSidebar() call the methods to load the items.

-After, it is attaches event handlers for grid, the gridstack has some events, you can access [doc](https://github.com/gridstack/gridstack.js/tree/develop/doc#events) to know all events.
+It then attaches event handlers for the grid.
+Gridstack has various events, you can check [doc](https://github.com/gridstack/gridstack.js/tree/develop/doc#events) to find out more about them.

-For this tutorial is used change and added events.
-The Change is used to adding/removing items or existing items change their position/size.
-And the added is used to add item from sidebar to grid.
+For this tutorial I used change and added events.
+Change is used for adding/removing items or to change the position of existing items.
+Added is used to add item from sidebar to grid.

-After, it has click event with .removeItemGrid class selector that it is only executed when clicked in a class that have .removeItemGrid class. in other words when clicked in .removeItemGrid link will be remove item from grid.
+After, it has a click event with .removeItemGrid class selector that it is only executed when clicked in a class that have .removeItemGrid.
+In other words when clicked in .removeItemGrid link, it will remove item from grid.
-The same occur with .deleteItemSidebar click sidebar, but it delete from sidebar.
+The same occur with .deleteItemSidebar click sidebar, but deleting from sidebar.

-The next componentWillUnmount method used to cleaning up of DOM elements.
+componentWillUnmount method is then used to cleaning up DOM elements.

 ```javascript
 componentWillUnmount() {